neopragma/ruby-galaxy/README.md

   /home/cabox/workspace/galaxy/vendor/bundle/ruby/2.5.0/gems/eventmachine-1.2.7/lib/eventmachine.rb:531:in `start_tcp_server'
 ```

 The server is still running from before.
 We need to make the script [idempotent](https://en.wikipedia.org/wiki/Idempotence).
 Yes, I knew that was going to happen, but I wanted an excuse to introduce the topic of idempotence.
 It's pretty important for scripts that do configuration or provisioning in a dynamic environment.
-It means if an operation is supposed to happen exactly once, then executing that operation multiple times will only result in one result.
+It means if an operation is supposed to happen exactly once, then executing that operation multiple times the result will only happen once.
 Let's use this tiny, minor example to illustrate.

 In the runcukes.sh script, we want the server to start exactly once.
 We might want to overwrite the value of the environment variable, so that operation needn't be idempotent in this context.
 We don't have to do anything special for the _bundle exec cucumber_ step.